 The project’s principal investigator will obtain approval from the facility’s administrator under the guidance of the quality appraisal committee, which undertakes improvement efforts.
 In particular, the quality improvement committee’s primary goals include classifying areas necessitating improvement, enabling constructive vicissitudes, guaranteeing compliance with established regulations, inculcating the workforce and practitioners, and accentuating key enhancement prospects (Polit & Beck, 2021).
 The committee will be briefed on the project.
 The principal investigator will collaborate with psychiatric nurse leaders and a project mentor to identify eligible participants based on established inclusion criteria (Purna Singh et al., 2023).
 Once the external site letter is provided to give permission to conduct the project and the Regis IRB Board approves the project, eligible participants will receive an invitation to participate on Regis College letterhead to recruit participants (See Appendix E).
 The informed consent and details about the project’s goals, processes, expectations, and the voluntary nature of participation will be provided in Qualtrics software.
 A link to the Qualtrics site will be provided in the invitation to participate and consent must be signed prior to advancing in the site.
 If consent is not signed, the participant will not proceed.
 As the consent is signed, the participant will be assigned a random numerical code by Qualtrics, thus protecting confidentiality and anonymity.

 Sample Size

 The principal investigator performed a G*power analysis to determine the adequate sample size.
-Based on the results, the PI will incorporate a sample size of 34 participants (See figure 2).
+Based on the results, the PI will incorporate a sample size of 34 participants (See Figure 2).

+Figure 2

+G*power Analysis